Running time-series forecasting in the browser with Rust and WebAssembly

 }

-Because WebAssembly compilation produces a .wasm file alongside a .js wrapper, Vite allows us to load this dynamically on demand.
-This keeps the initial page bundle small, downloading the 1.2MB WASM forecasting package only when the user reaches the active editor dashboard.
+wasm-pack produces the .wasm binary alongside a .js wrapper, and Vite loads both dynamically on demand, so the initial page bundle stays small and the 1.2MB forecasting package downloads only when the user reaches the active editor dashboard.

 Dataset Size (Rows) Operation Execution Location Duration (ms)